karuppiah7890/blog/content/posts/vscode-golang-programming.md

 been trying to use VS Code.
 Recently I have realized that VS Code's Golang extension has a lot of new features to offer.
 I think a lot of credit goes to gopls ("go please") - https://github.com/golang/tools/tree/master/gopls .
 I have been using VS Code with repos that have go modules (without vendoring).
+With vendoring on and go v1.14 there's
+[an open issue](https://github.com/golang/go/issues/37629) so I can't use it in that case yet.
 Most of the features present in IntelliJ are now available in VS Code too for Golang.
-Below are the things that I usually use while programming in Golang, so, disclaimer - it is **NOT** an exhaustive list of features present in VS Cocde.
+Below are the things that I usually use while programming in Golang so, disclaimer - it is **NOT** an exhaustive list of features present in VS Cocde.
 My intention of this blog post is to show that a lot of things are now possible in VS Code too :D I have **not** mentioned how to do the same in IntelliJ.
 I will however mention what features are missing in VS Code but are present in IntelliJ and some downsides of IntelliJ that I have seen.
 Let's get started with the features present in VS Code and how to use them.
 I have recorded a video to show the demo and also written about it :)

 Note: The shortcuts are based on MacOS keyboard.
 Lots of the commands don't have shortcuts by default - you can assign custom keyboard shortcuts to them